📄Click here to download my CV (PDF)

 First-Class Exchange Program Scholarship (SWUFE) 2022

-Meritorious Winner (4% of teams) in International Mathematical Contest in Modeling (COMAP) 2022
+Meritorious Winner (4% of teams) in International Mathematical Contest in Modeling (MCM) 2022

 Other Information

-Technical Skills: R, Python, STATA, SQL, Mathematica, LaTeX
+Technical Skills: R, Python, Stata, SQL, Mathematica, LaTeX, Git/GitHub